putyourlightson/craft-plugin-sales/README.md

 ## Requirements

-This plugin requires [Craft CMS](https://craftcms.com/) 3.4.0 or later, or 4.0.0 or later.
+This plugin requires [Craft CMS](https://craftcms.com/) 3.4.0 or later, or 4.0.0 or later, or 5.0.0 or later.

 ## Installation